rudranilCodes/mowito_assignment/README.md

 Cloning Instructions:

-To clone the repository, navigate to an empty ROS 2 workspace and run the following terminal command:
+To clone the repository, navigate to your home directory and run the following terminal command:

     git clone https://github.com/rudranilCodes/mowito_assignment.git